BESSER-PEARL/BESSER/docs/source/buml_language/model_types/ocl.rst

 .. note::

-  BOCL Interpreter is available at https://github.com/BESSER-PEARL/BOCL-Interpreter.
+  B-OCL Interpreter is available at https://github.com/BESSER-PEARL/B-OCL-Interpreter.
 With this interpreter you can validate your OCL constraints defined on BUML models.